TengfeiFeng/ME-fMRI_TensorICA/README.md

 <img width="448" alt="image" src="https://github.com/TengfeiFeng/ME-fMRI_TensorICA/assets/48821629/ea51ca8f-a127-45b9-9e7e-f19e96e6c639">

-Before decomposition,
+Before decomposition:
-we realigned the echoes' images separately using the motion parameters estimated from the first echo (13ms).
+We realigned the echoes' images separately using the motion parameters estimated from the first echo (13ms).

 We smoothed the data with a 4mm FWHM kernel.